ml-postech/reverse-gnn/README.md

-# Distinguishing Neighborhood Representations Through Reverse Process of GNNs for Heterophilic Graphs
+# Mitigating Oversmoothing Through Reverse Process of GNNs for Heterophilic Graphs

-This repository contains a PyTorch implementation of "Distinguishing Neighborhood Representations Through Reverse Process of GNNs for Heterophilic Graphs".
+This repository contains a PyTorch implementation of "Mitigating Oversmoothing Through Reverse Process of GNNs for Heterophilic Graphs" (ICML, 2024).

 ### Python environment setup with Conda